schitresh/computer_science/database_system/9_recoverability_and_processing.md

 - Benefits
   - Store planning, analysis, budgeting for business analytics within one platform
   - Helps in handling large volumes of data
-    - Shich helps inn enterprise-level business applications
+    - Which helps in enterprise-level business applications
   - Helps in applying security restrictions for data protection
   - Provides multi-dimensional view of data
 - Challenges